lylynguyen/h2o/README.md

 * npm install

-* type the following command in your termina python -m SimpleHTTPServer 8000
+* type the following command in your terminal python -m SimpleHTTPServer 8000